Best Forex Brokers for Beginners

 verified by Jay and Julie Hawk

 A solid online forex broker can help you get started as a forex trader.
-Your broker will serve as your primary access point for the foreign exchange (forex) market.
-When starting out with forex make sure you work with a regulated brokers that offer user-friendly platforms, transparent costs and good customer support.
-Take advantage of demo accounts to test the platform and familiarize yourself with trading without risking real money.
+Your broker will serve as your primary access point for the foreign exchange market.
+All the forex brokers on this list are regulated, offer user-friendly platforms, demo accounts, transparent costs and great customer support.

 Quick Look: Best Forex Brokers for Beginners